 This plant identification course introduces tropical foliage and flowering plants for interior spaces.
 Cultural requirements, practical maintenance and design issues are considered, along with an introduction to the interiorscape industry.
 Lab and field trips are included.
 Lab Included.
-Pre-requisite: HRT 1013 or approval of department head. (f)
+Prerequisite: HRT 1013 or Department Head Approval.
+(Fall only)

-HRT 2533 ADVANCED TURFGRASS MANAGEMENT
+\HRT 2533 ADVANCED TURFGRASS MANAGEMENT

 Emphasis will be placed on the appropriate grounds maintenance activities for commercial lawn care, sports facilities and golf courses.
 Advanced topics in turfgrass ecology, turf cultural requirements, pest control and equipment will be studied along with construction techniques of sports turf and day-to-day operations of various facilities.
 Lab Included.
-Prerequisites: HRT 1013 and HRT 2113. (sp-odd years)
+Prerequisites: HRT 1013 and HRT 2113.
+(Spring only on odd years)

-HRT 2651-2656 HORTICUTLURE INTERNSHIP
+HRT 2650 (1-6) HORTICUTLURE INTERNSHIP

-One to four hours credit.
+One to four hours credit, six credits maximum.
 Special project will be assigned by the advisor with the approval of the department head.
 A comprehensive written report of the work accomplished must be prepared and approved.
 Before credit is received, an examination may also be required.
-Prerequisite: completion of three semesters work in a technical college curriculum or 36 credit hours.
+Prerequisites: Sophomore Standing and Advisor Approval.